phoenix-rtos/phoenix-rtos-doc/ports/azure_sdk.md

 ## Using azure-iot-sdk-c

 The above guide shows how to run only one of the provided samples.
 To write your own programs using the SDK please read the following instructions.
-It may be helpful for the other architectures, like `armv7m7-imxrt106x-evk`, where the previously generated sample may not work.
+It may be helpful for other architectures, like `armv7m7-imxrt106x-evk`, where the previously generated sample may not work.
 That's the reason, why the following example is adjusted to the configuration with `mbedtls` intended for 'smaller' targets (now only the `imxrt106x` is supported).
 If you want to write your own programs intended for the `openssl` configuration ('larger' targets, like `ia32-generic-qemu`) there will be a few